 Do you have an SME and do you want to improve your company’s sustainability?
-The subsidy scheme for improving sustainability of SMEs (Subsidieregeling Verduurzaming MKB, SVM) enables you to hire a specialised adviser for advice on decreasing your company’s carbon footprint.
+With the subsidy scheme for improving sustainability of SMEs (Subsidieregeling Verduurzaming MKB, SVM, in Dutch) you can hire a specialised adviser for advice on decreasing your company’s carbon footprint.
 The SVM also subsidises indirect costs to carry out one or more of the recommendations.

 Who can apply?